photocyte/photocyte.github.io/_posts/2019-09-12-Easy_XIC_with_MZmine.md

 ---

-**1.** Install and open MS Convert, MS Convert with is a part of the [ProteoWizard](http://proteowizard.sourceforge.net) software package.
+**1.** Install and open MS Convert.
+MS Convert with is a part of the [ProteoWizard](http://proteowizard.sourceforge.net) software package.
 You probably want to install it on a Windows computer, but there is also a experimental Docker image if you want to fiddle around with getting it to run well on Linux or Mac.

 ![1.png](/images/MZmine_XIC_post/1.png)